wormhole-foundation/wormhole/docs/operations.md

 Wormhole exposes a status server for readiness and metrics.
 By default, it listens on port 6060 on localhost.
 You can use a command line argument to expose it publicly: `--statusAddr=[::]:6060`.

+**NOTE:** Parsing the log output for monitoring is NOT recommended.
+Log output is meant for human consumption and is not considered a stable API.
+Log messages may be added, modified or removed without notice.
+Use the metrics :-)

 #### `/readyz`

 This endpoint returns a 200 OK status code once the Wormhole node is ready to serve requests.
 A node is